kysercodes/notesfinal/dom.md

 #### selects element you want i  parens can be any html element

 ## appendchild appends element to the end of whatever element you selected

+# document query selector

+### you can assign a variable a value of x = document.querySelector

+# textcontent

+### textcontent property allows you to read the textxontent of an element